yonkov/Simple-Tour-Guide/readme.txt

 Sure, you can!
 Inspect a page element with the browser dev tool (right click with the mouse => inspect element) and then add its selector in the "Step Position" field from "Create a Tour" tab.
 You can add class, id or tag selector like so: `.class`, `#id`, `tag`.
 If you do not assign a selector, that is also fine, the step will appear exactly in the middle of the screen.

 = Can I show the tour only once? =
 Absolutely!
-In fact, by default the plugin displays the tour only once.
+In fact, by default the plugin hides the tour when the user finishes or dismisses it.
 However, you can also choose to display the steps on every page reload (test mode) from the "Tour Options" tab.

 = How to show the tour guide only on one page? =
 Go to "Tour Options" tab, uncheck "Show the tour on all pages" box and copy the plugin shortcode `[stg_kef]`.
 Then, navigate to a page or post you want, click `"edit"` and paste the shortcode on the top of the post content.